-2 The replacement candidates must confirm in writing that they accept their nomination.
-In the absence of such confirmation or where the relevant name already appears on another candidate list or the candidate is not eligible for election, the replacement candidate is deleted from the list.53 Unless the agent for the candidate list requests otherwise, replacement candidates are entered at the end of the candidate list.
+on another candidate list or the candidate is not eligible for election, the replacement candidate is deleted from the list.
+Unless the agent for the candidate list requests otherwise, replacement candidates are entered at the end of the candidate list.

-3 In the event of any deficiency not being rectified within the period allowed, the candidate list is deemed invalid.
-If the deficiency relates only to one candidate, his name is simply deleted.

-4 No candidate list may be further amended from the second Monday following the final date for submission of candidate lists.
-Cantonal legislation may reduce to one week the period allowed for rectification.54
+- In the event of any deficiency not being rectified within the period allowed, the candidate list is deemed invalid.
+If the deficiency relates only to one candidate, their name is simply deleted. - No candidate list may be further amended from the second Monday following the final date for submission of candidate lists.
+The foregoing does not apply to the official declaration of the invalidity of multiple candidacies subsequently discovered (Art.
+32a).
+Cantonal legislation may reduce to one week the period allowed for rectification 57